ionic-team/ionic-site/docs/v2/theming/theming-your-app/index.md

 <h1 class="title">Theming your Ionic App</h1>

 Theme support is baked right in to your Ionic apps.
-To change the theme, just tweak the `$colors` variable in your `www/app/app.scss` file:
+To change the theme, just tweak the `$colors` [map](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps) in your `www/app/app.scss` file:

 ```scss
 $colors: (